Democratization: Historical legacies

-Sequencing
+Sequencing and causality

 Scholars have discussed whether the order in which things happen helps or hinders the process of democratization.
 An early discussion occurred in the 1960s and 1970s.
 Dankwart Rustow argued that "'the most effective sequence' is the pursuit of national unity, government authority, and political equality, in that order."
 Eric Nordlinger and Samuel Huntington stressed "the importance of developing effective governmental institutions before the emergence of mass participation in politics."
 Robert Dahl, in Polyarchy: Participation and Opposition (1971), held that the "commonest sequence among the older and more stable polyarchies has been some approximation of the ... path [in which] competitive politics preceded expansion in participation."

-In the 2010s, the discusion focused on the impact of the sequencing between state building and democratization.
+In the 2010s, the discussion focused on the impact of the sequencing between state building and democratization.
 Francis Fukuyama, in Political Order and Political Decay (2014), echoes Huntington's "state-first" argument and holds that those "countries in which democracy preceded modern state-building have had much greater problems achieving high-quality governance."
-This view has been supported by Sheri Berman, who offers a sweeping overview of European history and concludes that "sequencing matters" and that "without strong states .. liberal democracy is difficult if not impossible to achieve."
+This view has been supported by Sheri Berman, who offers a sweeping overview of European history and concludes that "sequencing matters" and that "without strong states...liberal democracy is difficult if not impossible to achieve."

 However, this state-first thesis has been challenged.
 Relying on a comparison of Denmark and Greece, and quantitative research on 180 countries across 1789–2019, Haakon Gjerløw, Carl Henrik Knutsen, Tore Wig, and Matthew C. Wilson, in One Road to Riches?
 (2022), "find little evidence to support the stateness-first argument."
 Based on a comparison of European and Latin American countries, Sebastián Mazzuca and Gerardo Munck, in A Middle-Quality Institutional Trap (2021), argue that counter to the state-first thesis, the "starting point of political developments is less important than whether the State–democracy relationship is a virtuous cycle, triggering causal mechanisms that reinforce each."

-Critiques related to gender and race

-Gender and waves of democratization

-One of the critiques of Huntington's periodization is that it "ignores the requirement of universal suffrage."
-Relatedly, as Pamela Paxton showed, "when women are included in measures of democracy, the notion of waves of democracy (Huntington 1991) is no longer strongly supported."
-Paxton shows that once women's suffrage is taken into account, the data reveal "a long, continuous democratization period from 1893-1958, with only war-related reversals."

-Gender and race in theories of democratization

-Two broad problems have been identified in theories of democratization.
-Georgina Waylen has argued that the lack of a gendered approach has been a glaring problem.
-Michael Hanchard, in The Spectre of Race (2018), provides a thorough review of the literature and holds that theories have not adequately acknowledged how ethno-national and racial hierarchies shape the process and prospects of democratization.
+In sequences of democratization for many countries, Morrison et al. found elections as the most frequent first element of the sequence of democratization but found this ordering does not necessarily predict successful democratization.

+The democratic peace theory claims that democracy causes peace, while the territorial peace theory claims that peace causes democracy.